BlackVS/smartROS/README.md

 Sure you must use API user with write permissions for this.
 Also preferred order is - name of atribitues in the left, values in the right.

-**ATTANTION!
-SmartROS nothing knows about structure of RouterOS commands or which parameters where must be used.
-SmartROS just converts your human-readable commands to the low-level ones and pass to RouterOS**
+**ATTENTION!** SmartROS nothing knows about structure of RouterOS commands or which parameters where must be used.
+SmartROS just converts your human-readable commands to the low-level ones and pass to RouterOS

 ---